Register your office to receive a $50 credit towards your first case.

 For dental practices, this procedure represents a significant opportunity to restore not just a patient’s smile, but their confidence and quality of life.
 By partnering with a lab that understands the nuances of this treatment, you can deliver predictable and aesthetically pleasing results.
 The key is a collaborative workflow that begins with careful planning and ends with a beautifully crafted final restoration.

-How the All-on-4 Procedure Works
+How the All-on-4 Procedure Restores a Full Smile

 The process begins with a comprehensive digital scan of the patient’s mouth.
 Using an intraoral scanner, you can capture precise measurements of the patient’s anatomy and the exact location and angle for the dental implants.
 This digital impression is the foundation for the entire case, allowing for meticulous planning before any surgery takes place.